thoas/go-funk/README.rst

 funk.Values
 ...........

-``funk.Values`` creates an array of the own enumerable map values or struct field values.
+Creates an array of the own enumerable map values or struct field values.

 .. code-block:: go